seqwell/LongPlex/README.md

 # nextflow pipeline for pacbio lima bbduk demux

 This is the work flow in nextflow pipeline using lima and bbduk to do demux on pacbio data for seqWell longplex kit.
+The workflow is as shown in the image below.
+The workflow starts with hifi bam file, then a three-step lima process is conducted.
+Each lima process will clip off the corresponding barcode.
+ - lima demulitplex using neighbor option, get reads with both i7 and i5 seqWell barcode.
+Keep unbarcoded reads which goes to the next lima process.
+ - lima demultiplex using i7 barcode on the unbarcoded reads from the previous lima process.
+Keep unbarcoded reads which goes to the next lima process.
+ - lima demultiplex using i5 barcode on the unbarcoded reads from the previous lima process.

+After the three-step lima process, bam files from these three stpes are merged from each sample and converted to fastq format.
+BBduk is used to filter out reads that have extra barcode left on the merged fastq files.
-The output from this pipeline has lima output, bbduk output, and also a bbduk summary.
+The output from this pipeline has lima output, BBduk output, and also a demultiplex summary from lima and BBduk process.

 ![workflow](./assets/workflow.png)